awsdocs/amazon-ecs-developer-guide/doc_source/ecs-bottlerocket.md

 + The `awsvpc` network mode is supported when using Bottlerocket AMI version `1.1.0` or later\.
 + Using Amazon EFS file system volumes are not supported\.
 + The `initProcessEnabled` task definition parameter is not supported\.
++ The following features are not supported:
+  + App Mesh in task definitions
+  + ECS Anywhere
+  + ECS Exec
+  + Amazon EFS in encrypted mode and `awsvpc` network mode
+  + Elastic Inference
+  + FireLens in task definitions

 The Amazon ECS variant of the Bottlerocket AMI can be retrieved using a Systems Manager parameter\.
 The following is the format of the parameter name\.